truenas/middleware/docs/userguide/index.rst

 ---

 The Apple Filing Protocol (AFP) is a network protocol that offers file services for Mac computers.
-Before configuring this service, you should first create your AFP Shares in Sharing → Apple (AFP) Shares → Add Apple (AFP) Share.
-After configuring this service, go to Services → Control Services to start the service.
+Before configuring this service, you should first create your AFP Shares in :menuselection:`Sharing --> Apple (AFP) Shares --> Add Apple (AFP) Share`.
+After configuring this service, go to
+:menuselection:`Services --> Control Services` to start the service.
 The AFP shares will not be available on the network if this service is not running.

 Starting this service will open the following ports on the FreeNAS® system: